 Breast tumors aren’t always indicative of cancer.
-There are also benign breast conditions that can cause lumps.
+Benign breast conditions can also cause lumps.
 One of these conditions is intraductal papilloma.

 An intraductal papilloma is a small, benign tumor that forms in a milk duct in the breast.
 These tumors are made of gland and fibrous tissue as well as blood vessels.
-They are most common in women between ages 35 and 55.
+They most commonly occur in women between ages 35 and 55.
 There are no known risk factors for intraductal papilloma.

 When a single tumor grows in large milk ducts, it’s called a solitary intraductal papilloma.
 It’s typically felt as a small lump near the nipple, and it may cause nipple discharge or bleeding.
 This type of lump isn’t associated with a higher risk of breast cancer.

-Ducts farther away from the nipple are smaller, and papillomas in this area typically manifest as clusters of little tumors.
-These tumors are called multiple papillomas, and they have been associated with a slightly higher risk of breast cancer.
+Ducts farther away from your nipple are smaller, and papillomas in this area typically manifest as clusters of little tumors.
+These tumors are called multiple papillomas, and they’ve been associated with a slightly higher risk of breast cancer.
 This is because multiple papillomas have been linked to a precancerous breast condition called atypical hyperplasia.

 An intraductal papilloma can cause breast enlargement, lumps, and nipple discharge.
 Some people might also experience pain or discomfort in their breast.

-An intraductal papilloma typically presents as one larger lump near the nipple or as multiple smaller lumps farther from the nipple.
+An intraductal papilloma typically presents as one larger lump near your nipple or as multiple smaller lumps farther from your nipple.
 These lumps are normally 1 to 2 centimeters wide, but they can also be larger.
 The size of the lump depends on the size of the duct where it grows.
-Sometimes, you won’t even be able to feel the lump.
+Sometimes you won’t even be able to feel the lump.